AndyBooey/NBA-Games-Stats-Management-System/README.md

 https://fonts.googleapis.com/css2?family=Bebas+Neue&display=swap

 Description:
-The font is imported via CSS using the `@import` rule to style headings and enhance the NBA-themed visual design of the website.
+The font is imported via CSS using the `@import` rule to enhance the NBA-themed visual design.